Gassandrid/ewan.my/content/Notes/Statistics/Class Notes/CH4 - Binomial Distribution.md

 ## Definition

 A **binomial distribution** describes the number of successes in a sequence of $n$ independent trials, where each trial has two possible outcomes: _success_ or _failure_.
-The probability of success in each trial is denoted by $p$.k
+The probability of success in each trial is denoted by $p$.

 The **binomial probability mass function (PMF)** is given by: